Airplaneless/presentationEAVM/index.md

 ## UV and BV electrograms for LV endocardium

-Statistics of UV and BV for LV segments due to this:
+Statistics of UV and BV for LV segments due to:
 <img src="https://airplaneless.github.io/presentationEAVM/pics/segments.jpg" alt="segments" width="500" height="333">

+Notation of activation patterns:

+1. lv - LV free wall activation
+2. 2p - Activation at LV free wall and on RV near to apex.
+3. s20 - Activation of 20% of LV subendocardial surface from the apex.
+4. s100 - Activation of entire LV subendocardial surface.

+Bipolar electrograms were evaluated at each point of the endocardial surface LV as the difference of signals between points at a distance of 5 mm from each other in a certain direction.

+Thus, the bipolar electrogram is correlated with the directivity derivative of a unipolar electrogram.
+That is, BV has high values if the BV electrode is located in the direction of the excitation wave.

-#### For unipolar:
+#### For unipolar voltage:

 <iframe src='https://airplaneless.github.io/presentationEAVM/uv.html'
     sandbox="allow-same-origin allow-scripts"